Data Science & Analytics (Higher Diploma)

 Students pay for the relevant modules at the start of each semester.

-This is a 60 credit part-time programme, in which three core strands: Statistics & Mathematics, Computer Science, and Data Science, are developed, with an increasing specialisation to the “big data” context.
-The learner will take ten taught modules (5 credits each) and a project module (10 credits).
+This is a 60 credit programme, in which three core strands: Statistics & Mathematics, Computer Science, and Data Science, are developed over two semesters (full-time)/four semesters (part-time), with an increasing specialisation to the “big data” context.
 There will be significant opportunity throughout to apply theoretical knowledge and develop problem solving skills through practical and laboratory sessions.
-The capstone project will be a key opportunity to demonstrate the ability to synthesise the learning acquired in the programme, and to apply it to the solution of an authentic problem in Data Science & Analytics.
+The learner will also undertake a capstone project, which will be a key opportunity to demonstrate the ability to synthesise the learning acquired in the programme, and to apply it to the solution of an authentic problem in Data Science and Analytics.

-The graduate will gain significant practical experience, in software packages such as R, Excel, VBA, SAS, SPSS, RapidMiner, Tableau, Hadoop and Qlikview, and in the programming languages Python, SQL and NoSQL.
+The graduate will gain significant practical experience, in software packages and programming languages including R, Python, Excel, SQL, NoSQL, Tableau, Spark and Hadoop for example.